heyx3/SimpleBoardGames/README.md

 * Defenders/King win by getting the King out to the edge of the board, or by killing all attackers
 * Attackers win by surrounding the King on all sides

+##Tron's Tour

+A game invented by William Manning and Julia Wlochowski.
+It takes place on a rectangular board of any size you want (the project uses 6x9).

+The rules are as follows:

+* Each player gets one piece and starts on opposite sides of the board.
+* The pieces move like a knight in chess: two hops along one direction, then one hop along another direction.
+* Pieces can never move onto a space that has already been occupied by a piece in the past.
+* The first player to not have any legal moves during his turn loses.

 # How to implement a new game